Efficient Semi-Supervised Adversarial Training via Latent Clustering-Based Data Reduction: Inefficiency of Existing SSAT Methods

 \subsection{Problem Formulation}

-Witnessing the data and computational inefficiency of SSAT methods, we propose to study whether the large set size of unlabeled data is inevitable for achieving high model robustness.
+Recognizing the data and computational inefficiencies of SSAT, we propose investigating whether the large size of unlabeled data is necessary for achieving high model robustness.
 To be more specific, we introduce two general methodology frameworks for improving the efficiency of SSAT algorithms, corresponding to the following optimization problems:

 \shortsection{Strategic Selection} Inspired by the idea of coreset selection for data-efficient deep learning \cite{kaushal2019learning, xia2022moderate, pmlr-v119-mirzasoleiman20a}, the first approach aims to strategically search for a small but essential set of unlabeled data $\mathcal{A}_u \subseteq \mathcal{S}_u$ such that SSAT with the selected subset $\mathcal{A}_u$ can produce models with comparable robustness to those obtained using the full unlabeled dataset $\mathcal{S}_u$.
 Formally, we aim to solve the following constrained optimization problem: